Torreon, Torrance County, New Mexico: History

 Torreon is built on the site of an old Piro pueblo one of the more northern of the Salinas pueblos.
 The Piro site was occupied prior to the arrival of the Spanish in the 16th century, but became part of the Salinas District, a group of mission towns on the east side of the Manzano Mountains.
 As the Apache moved south along the edge of the Rocky Mountains in the mid-17th century these missions had to become more defensible.
 However, by 1677 the Torreon site had been abandoned.
-Iis has a population of 608–836.

 Torreon was resettled in the Spring of 1841 by Nino Antonio Montoya and twenty-six other farmers under a grant from the Prefect of the Central District of New Mexico.
 The Torreon Grant was named after the defensive towers built at Manzano 6.6 miles to the south, and consisted of an area approximately three miles east–west by six miles north–south.
 Apache raids remained a serious problem until after the Civil War and the appointment of Edward Hatch as New Mexico Military District commander.